CivicDataLab/opub-mono/README.md

 ### Apps and Packages

 - `examples`: web applications built using the [Next.js framework](https://github.com/vercel/next.js/) and OPub UI
-- `apps/docs`: documentation site built using [Nextra](https://github.com/shuding/nextra)
-- `packages/opub-ui`: a library of reusable React components used in both the web and docs applications
+- `packages/opub-ui`: a library of reusable React components and utility functions
 - `packages/create-opub-app`: a CLI tool to quickly spin up a new OPub app in minutes
+- `packages/opub-tokens`: a tool to convert Figma variables to Design Tokens

 ### Build